NixOS/nix/doc/manual/source/protocols/store-path.md

 - `store-dir` = the [store directory](@docroot@/store/store-path.md#store-directory)

-- `digest` = base-32 representation of the first 160 bits of a [SHA-256] hash of `fingerprint`
+- `digest` = base-32 representation of the first 160 bits of a [SHA-256] hash of `fingerprint`, with the extra 96 bits XORed with the first 160 bits.

-  This the hash part of the store name
+  This is the hash part of the store name

 ## Fingerprint

 - ```ebnf
-  fingerprint = type ":" sha256 ":" inner-digest ":" store ":" name
+  fingerprint = type ":sha256:" inner-digest ":" store ":" name
   ```

   Note that it includes the location of the store as well as the name to make sure that changes to either of those are reflected in the hash